hmaier-fws/hamaier.github.io/test-style.md

 # Style Guidelines
+## Use lowerCamelCase
-## Use lowerCamelCase for all names
+Use lower camel case for all names.

 yes:
 ```